sdg1981/spelio/docs/Spelio_MVP_Product_Specification_v1_1.md

 **Critical implementation requirement:** This system must not be simplified.
 Incorrect handling will cause keyboard bugs, focus issues, and duplicate input problems.

+Mobile/touch input has two supported paths:

+1. Custom Spelio touch keyboard on eligible touch-first devices.
+2. Native software keyboard fallback where the custom keyboard is disabled, unsuitable, unsupported, or required for accessibility/compatibility.

+The custom keyboard path should avoid focusing a visible text field and should not reintroduce the native software keyboard during normal practice input.

-Mobile input must use a hidden input element to trigger the keyboard.
+The native fallback path may use a hidden input element to trigger the device keyboard.

 Rules:

-- Hidden input must always retain focus during practice.
+- When native fallback is active, the hidden input must retain focus during practice.
 - UI interactions, including reveal letter and word pill tap, must restore focus where appropriate.
 - Hidden input must not handle keydown events, to avoid desktop duplication.
 - Desktop input is handled separately through key events.
-- The mobile keyboard should remain available throughout practice unless the user intentionally leaves practice or opens a modal.
+- The active touch input system should remain available throughout practice unless the user intentionally leaves practice or opens a modal.
-- Revealing a letter must not dismiss the keyboard.
+- Revealing a letter must not dismiss the active touch input system.
+- Switching to native fallback must not change scoring, reveal logic, difficult-word handling, recap, progression, or session generation.

 ### 19.10 Desktop input handling